 It’s critical to emphasize that technology is a means to an end rather than an end in itself.
 The growth of online learning will be determined by how administrators use virtual classrooms to best meet the requirements of their children.

 There are major disadvantages to instructional technology, notably in terms of adaption and utilization.
 Despite increased interest in the use of augmented reality, artificial intelligence, and other emerging technology in the classroom, few colleges have these tools in their courses.
 Other issues include excessive screen time, the effectiveness of academics, and doubts about future tech fairness.

 This issue has grown more important as a result of the COVID-19 adaptation.
 Educators should be able to develop and comment on online educational content, especially to encourage students to approach a topic from many perspectives.
 This was not achievable due to the time limits imposed by the crisis.
 Access is also a problem; for example, not every school district has the resources to provide each student with a laptop, and internet connectivity in homes can be spotty.

 On the other hand, the internet has also proven to be a useful tool when it comes to learning.
 For example, there is an endless amount of useful material regarding a wide variety of subjects.
-Check out Kiswahili past papers and answers for free book notes and study materials.

 Although it may seem like everyone has access to the internet in this day in age, what about the students who don’t?
 Relying so heavily on technology in order to provide students with education will further disadvantage those who come from low-income households, as well as homeless children, teens and college students.
 Online learning and technology unfairly provide advantages for those with stable home internet access and greatly hinder the 9 to 12 million students who don’t.